HangfireIO/Hangfire.io/core/index.md

 ### Backed by Persistent Storage

 Background jobs is very important part of an application and Hangfire ensures that any job is being performed **at least once**.
-To persist background job information between application restarts, all of it is being saved into your favorite persistent storage.
-Currently three major storages are supported:
+To persist background job information between application restarts, all the information is being saved in your favorite persistent storage.
+Currently the following storages are supported:

 <table style="width: 100%; margin: 20px 0;" class="text-center">
     <tr>